chopins/toknot/README.md

 1. Simply download the framework, extract it to the folder you would like to keep it in, then create application

-2. In command line, use `php -f /yourpath/Toknot/Tool/CreateApp.php` create your application default directory structure flow to the guide
+2. In command line, use `php -f /yourpath/Toknot/Toknot.php CreateApp` create your application default directory structure flow to the guide

 3. edit /your-app-path/Config/config.ini